-In male rats dosed orally with olanzapine at 22.5 mg/kg/day, mating performance was impaired as a result of the drug's sedative activity, but fertility was normal 10 days after stopping treatment.
-In male dogs, hypospermatogenesis was seen at oral doses greater than 5 mg/kg/day.
-In female rats, oestrous cycles were disrupted at oral doses greater than 0.25 mg/kg/day and fertility was impaired at dose levels greater than 1 mg/kg/day.
+Fertility studies with ZYPREXA RELPREVV were not conducted.
+In male rats dosed orally with olanzapine at 22.5 mg/kg/day (11 times the maximum recommended oral clinical dose, based on mg/m2), mating performance was impaired as a result of the drug's sedative activity, but fertility was normal 10 days after stopping treatment.
+In male dogs, hypospermatogenesis was seen at oral doses of 10 mg/kg/day (7 times greater than the AUC-based maximum clinical exposure for an oral dose).
+In female rats, oestrous cycles were disrupted at oral doses of 1 mg/kg/day or greater (but not 0.25 mg/kg/day) and fertility was impaired at 3 (but not 1) mg/kg/day.
+The oral dose in rats equivalent to the maximum clinical dose on a mg/m2 basis is 2.2 mg/kg/day.